Platform operations layer

 Operator visibility

-Review steps and execution progress from one place.
+Review steps, status, and handoff from one workspace.

 Account warmup